Why did Independent Life create its Payee Protection Policy?

 The sale of structured settlement payment rights is governed by Section 5891 of the U.S. Internal Revenue Code and Structured Settlement Protection Acts in 49 states.
 The purpose of these Acts is to protect recipients of structured settlements who are involved in the process of transferring their payment rights by imposing an onerous excise tax on the buyer of the payment rights unless a judge agrees that the proposed transfer is in the “best interest” of the payee and issues a Qualified Order approving the transfer.

 The determination of what constitutes the “best interest” varies widely from courtroom to courtroom in the United States.
 One constant, however, is the requirement for the life insurance company to be a named party and served with any court filings pertaining to the transfer.

-How will Independent Life's Payee Protection Policy make a difference?
+How does Independent Life's Payee Protection Policy make a difference?

-Independent Life will engage the professionals who designed the plan so that the payee does not have to undertake this process alone.
+Independent Life engages the professionals who designed the plan so that the payee does not have to undertake this process alone.
 Independent Life is also committed to fighting back against unfair pricing practices, predatory practices, and forum shopping which sometimes occur with these proposed transfers.

 Download a copy of our Payee Protection Policy